 All complaints submitted to us are held in confidence in accordance with the confidentiality requirements of the Financial Services and Markets Regulations 2015.
 However, in order to assess a complaint properly, we may need to speak to third parties including other regulatory authorities or the subject of the complaint.
-Where it is the subject of the complaint we will notify you of this or where appropriate seek your consent to do so.
+We will seek your consent before disclosing your identity to the subject of the complaint, as appropriate.
 Further information on how the FSRA handles confidential information can be found in the FSRA’s Confidentiality Policy, which can be accessed by clicking here.

 The FSRA endeavors to complete assessments within twenty eight (28) days of receipt of your complaint.
 However, some complaint assessments may take longer, depending on the nature and complexity of the complaint.

 The FSRA will provide each complainant with a final response when the assessment of the complaint has been completed.